karlredman/karlredman.github.io/README.md

   * Indicates that a commit is a general interim update
 * [no semantic tag]
   * same as @Update
+* An '*' within a message indicates that it is a bullet point for the commit.

 ## HOWTO
 ### site update checklist